From Hot Metal to Cool Books

-We have become locked into the idea that computer-generated books are our only option: its electronic publishing or nothing.
-And this prison of either/or has left many writers frustrated.
+Forget today’s mantra that computer-generated books are your only option: its no longer electronic publishing or nothing.
+This prison of either/or has left many writers frustrated.
 Absolutely, there is a place for on-demand-publishing.
 It has opened up a world of possibilities for writers to sidestep the cumbersome and discouraging routine of searching for an agent or filling desk drawers with stacks of rejection notices.

-But while the publishing world has been transformed by print-on-demand, it has been condemned to a new world of formula books, books that are cranked out by the hundreds of thousands in modern book factories that pride themselves on “instant” publishing.
+But while the publishing world has been transformed by print-on-demand, it has also been condemned to a new world of formula books, books that are cranked out by the hundreds of thousands in modern book factories that pride themselves on “instant” publishing.
 These books look alike because they are alike.
 They have to be if those printing factories are to survive.
 But in this race to the bottom, in the passion to cut costs, much of the charm and appeal of books published long ago has vanished.

 Electronic Print-on-demand is no longer your only option

-Until recently, print-on-demand publishing, either with traditional paper books or new electronic books, has been the only reasonable alternative for people with limited budgets.
+Until recently, print-on-demand publishing has been the only reasonable alternative for people with limited budgets.

-Whether it be poetry, short stories, novels or memoirs, self-publishing the letterpress way can be a cost-effective way to transform your manuscript from the ordinary into a keepsake–and do it within a budget.
+Whether it be poetry, short stories, novels or memoirs, self-publishing the letterpress way can be a cost-effective method to transform your manuscript from the ordinary into a keepsake–and do it within a budget.

 Having your book typeset into hot metal and then letterpress printed isn’t free, but for those with a yen to create an heirloom book, it is no longer beyond your reach.
 Call me for a one-on-one consultation and a free quote.

 Of course, I would like to be your book printer, but I am not the right one for every author, nor for every book project.